 How To Add Music To Your Library

-Because the new Music Library is modeled after the Video library, this will hopefully look very familiar if you’ve been following along.
+Because the new Music Directory is modeled after the Video library, this will hopefully look very familiar if you’ve been following along.
 If you haven’t been following along….why not? 😉

 If that’s the case, Kodi is smart enough to realize you’re either going to want to install a music add-on or set up your library.
 There’s no need for it to show any additional information such as Artists, Albums, Songs, or Library since they don’t exist yet.